hisaac/hisaac.net/_posts/2020/2020-06-30-my-favorite-music-of-2019.md

 	<li><a href="https://album.link/i/1465384996">Others</a></li>
 </ul>

 I am consistently blown away by everything Denzel Curry does. <cite>ZUU</cite> is so unique.
-Nothing else sounding like it.
+Nothing else like it.

 ## Duster - <cite>Duster</cite>